People with Disabilities

 “This is what I was looking for,” Connie says.
 “I can practice using ASL with PRIDE’s deaf employees while helping with their job needs.”
 Job coaches are dedicated and talented individuals who understand individuals’ unique needs and provide support to ensure success at work.

-“Connie was a huge part of the Fort Novosel start-up as she helped our employees with disabilities transition into their new jobs,” says Stephany Marshall, a PRIDE Rehabilitation Counselor, and Connie’s supervisor.
+“Connie was a huge part of the Fort Rucker start-up as she helped our employees with disabilities transition into their new jobs,” says Stephany Marshall, a PRIDE Rehabilitation Counselor, and Connie’s supervisor.
 “She has played a vital role as a facilitator in communication between our employees who are deaf and their supervisors and co-workers.”

 PRIDE’s mission to help individuals with a wide range of disabilities succeed at work; assistive technologies play a vital role in supporting individuals with hearing or sight challenges.
 P3™ enabled tablets and mobile devices provide on-demand live ASL translator for better communication at work.
 Connie was supplied with a tablet loaded with P3™ communication software as additional support for hard-of-hearing and deaf employees at the base.